 medConfidential defends the confidentiality you desire for your medical records.

-(We have detail on the Palantir announcement and how to use your opt outs)
+(We have details on the single care record proposal and how to use your opt outs)

 Every use of data should be consensual, safe, and transparent.
 In matters of health and care, your relationship with your doctor is based on a very human spirit of confidentiality.
 Not the cold law of data protection.